forsign-digital/a-member/README.md

 <br/>

-## And here is a series of questions and answers about us‼️
+## Here is a bunch of information about us‼️

- ### Who we are? ✅
+ ### Who we are: ✅

-* A company focused on delivering formalization software solution with better experience and legal robustness for contracting in the digital environment.
+* A company focused on delivering formalization software solutions with a better experience and legal robustness for contracting in the digital environment.

-* So If you're looking for an efficient way to manage your workflow, count on our!
+* If you're looking for an efficient way to manage your workflow, count on our!
 <br/>

 ----

- ### And about our culture? ✌🏾
+ ### About our culture? ✌🏾

- * We are a multidisciplinary group of people, responsible for carrying out the product development work from end to end.
+ * We are a multidisciplinary group, responsible for product development work from end to end.

  * We develop knowledge and technology that make people's lives easier and faster.

- * And like any good team we have our daily coffee to make small talk. 😅☕☕
+ * Like any good team we have our daily coffee to make small talk. 😅☕☕
 <br/>

 ----

  ### What is our purpose? 🎯

-* Build a resilient and scalable solution for handling documents, forms and electronic signatures.
+* Build a resilient and scalable solution for handling documents, forms, and electronic signatures.

 * Our focus is to create a robust, bureaucratic-free and completely digital signature flow,

-* All in real time and with an easy integration, what does that mean?
-With our solution you can follow updates in real time, with autonomy to trigger actions whenever you need.
+* All in real-time and with easy integration, what does that mean?
+With our solution, you can follow updates in real-time, with autonomy to trigger actions whenever you need.
 <br/>

 ----